Skip to main content

 Default Potential Vape Detection Alert Profile

-The default value of Alert threshold for PM2.5 is currently set to 80 ug/m3 based on our internal testing.
+The default value of Alert threshold for PM2.5 is currently set to 80 ug/m3 based on internal testing.
 However, this threshold can be changed based on the current environment where the sensor is deployed.

-Also note that this Alert can also be triggered through a number of other influences such as smoke, fire, construction, etc,.
+Also note that this Alert can also be triggered through a number of other influences such as smoke, fire, construction, etc.

 Minimum Firmware Requirements